-The Secretary-General shall, within seven Days after determining that an application for the approval of a Plan of Work is complete under regulation 10:
+The Secretary-General shall, within 7 Days after determining that an application for the approval of a Plan of Work is complete under regulation 10:

-Place the Environmental Impact Statement, the Environmental Management and Monitoring Plan and the Closure Plan on the Authority’s website for a period of 60 Days, and invite members of the Authority and Stakeholders to submit comments in writing in accordance with the Guidelines;
+Place the Environmental Plans on the Authority’s website for a period of 60 Days, and invite members of the Authority and Stakeholders to submit comments in writing taking account of the relevant Guidelines; and

+Request the Commission to provide its comments on the Environmental Plans within the comment period.

-Provide comments by members of the Authority and Stakeholders and any comments by the Secretary-General to the applicant for its consideration.
+The Secretary-General shall within 7 days following the close of the comment period, provide the comments submitted by members of the Authority, Stakeholders, the Commission and any comments by the Secretary-General to the applicant for its consideration.

-; and

-Consult with the applicant, who may revise the Environmental Plans in response to comments made by members of the Authority, Stakeholders or the Secretary-General within a period of 60 Days following the close of the comment period.
+The applicant shall consider the comments and may revise the Environmental Plans or provide responses in reply to the comments and shall submit any revised plans or responses within a period of 30 Days following the close of the comment period.

+The Commission shall, as part of its examination of an application under regulation 12 and assessment of applicants under regulation 13, examine the Environmental Plans or revised plans in the light of the comments made under paragraph 2 above, together with any responses by the applicant, and any additional information provided by the Secretary-General.

-Notwithstanding the provisions of regulation 12 (3), the Commission shall not consider an application for approval of a Plan of Work until the Environmental Plans have been published and reviewed in accordance with this regulation.
+Notwithstanding the provisions of regulation 12 (2), the Commission shall not consider an application for approval of a Plan of Work until the Environmental Plans have been published and reviewed in accordance with this regulation.

+The Commission shall prepare a report on the Environmental Plans.
+The report shall include details of the Commission’s determination under regulation 13(4)(e) as well as a summary of the comments or responses made under regulation 11(2).
+The report shall also include any amendments or modifications to the Environmental Plans recommended by the Commission under regulation 14.
+Such report on the Environmental Plans or revised plans shall be published on the Authority’s website and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.

 Section 3 Consideration of applications by the Commission